Thom Tillis: Veterans

+Tillis meeting with Marines at Cherry Point Marine Corps Air Station June 2016.

 In 2022, Tillis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service, saying he doubted the ability of the Department of Veterans Affairs to implement the legislation effectively.

 Whistleblowing

 Since 2015, Tillis has been a member of the Senate Whistleblower Protection Caucus.
 The caucus was launched by a bipartisan group of senators in 2015 to raise awareness of the need for adequate protections against retaliation for private-sector and government employees who call attention to wrongdoing.